malonehunter/hyperdope-gematria/README.md

 ## Getting Started

-Host your own phrase matching gematria calculator by adding these files to your web server.
+This repo can cloned as-is to your web server for self-hosting the fully featured gematira calulator.

-An easy way to run the calculator locally is to open the project in Visual Studio Code and use the Go Live extension.
+The calculator can also be used robustly from your local machine, without some features.
+Clone the project and open index.html in your browser.

-To add more words or phrases to the matching database add them as new lines in the db.txt file.
+> NOTE: To add more words or phrases to the matching database, add them as new lines in the db.txt file.

 ## Contributing